Pennsylvania

 On that shrine, one may see a railroad going towards a cross, which is a symbol of the Soviet Genocide (1940-1953) when hundreds of thousands of Lithuanians, some third of them children and babies, were forced into cattle carriages and moved to the ice-cold Siberia where many of them died due to cold, hunger, forced labor, and other reasons.

-There is also a cross with the victims of January 13, 1991 massacre, a final Soviet bid to stop Lithuanian independence.
+There is also a cross with images of the victims of the January 13, 1991 massacre, a final Soviet bid to stop Lithuanian independence.
 Lithuanian civilians were stopping the tanks with their bodies then and many died.
 Vilnius TV Tower, one of the key locations Soviets attempted to take over, is also painted there.
 There is also the Our Lady of Vilnius in a folk-craft-inspired wooden frame and a Lithuanian flag.

 Soviet Genocide is an important topic here, as much of the congregation has originated in the refugees who fled Lithuania before the Soviet re-occupation in 1944.
-These refugees always saw themselves as exiled people, as staying would have meant death to nearly all of them (or another exile to Siberia, a much worse location).
+These refugees always saw themselves as exiled people, as staying in Lithuania would have meant death to nearly all of them (or another exile to Siberia, a much worse location).

 The church also has Lithuanian religious images.
 Over the altar, Lithuanians Mečislovas Reinys (a Lithuanian priest killed for refusing to collaborate with the Soviets) and Marija Kaupaitė (the venerable founder of a Lithuanian-American nun order) are painted.
 Near the altar, Jurgis Matulaitis, a beatified Lithuanian has his image in a large folk-art frame.
 Outside, there is a Lithuanian wooden cross.